skynettoday/skynet-today/_posts/editorials/2019-02-04-ai-automation-job-loss.md

 [^ncci1]: [NCCI](https://www.ncci.com/Articles/Pages/II_Insights_QEB_Impact-Automation-Employment-Q3-2017-Part2.aspx)

-[^ineq]: As emphasized in this [report](https://workofthefuture.mit.edu/sites/default/files/2019-09/WorkoftheFuture_Report_Shaping_Technology_and_Institutions.pdf), inequality is less acute in other industrialized nations with similar levels of rising productivity and automation levels as the U.S. Income distribution is shaped by many factors including but not limited to educational systems, labor and financial market regulations, and fiscal policies.
+[^ineq]: As emphasized in this [report](https://workofthefuture.mit.edu/sites/default/files/2019-09/WorkoftheFuture_Report_Shaping_Technology_and_Institutions.pdf), inequality is less acute in other industrialized nations with similar levels of rising productivity and automation as the U.S. Income distribution is shaped by many factors including but not limited to educational systems, labor and financial market regulations, and fiscal policies.
 In other words, inequality is not wholly caused by automation, and nor will it be fixed with less automation.

 [^mks1]: [McKinsey](https://www.mckinsey.com/~/media/mckinsey/featured%20insights/future%20of%20organizations/what%20the%20future%20of%20work%20will%20mean%20for%20jobs%20skills%20and%20wages/mgi-jobs-lost-jobs-gained-report-december-6-2017.ashx).
 Page 4, Box E1.